agent18/agent18.github.io/_posts/2020-02-22-EA-replaceability.markdown

 And regarding the WHEN statement atleast Peter hurford for his jobs and EAF hiring round and Open phil seem to be thinking otherwise.

+> Why are EA organisations predominantly talent constrained?
+The key
+> reason is that the organisations want to grow, and there are a
+> number of large donors supporting the organisations, such as the
+> Open Philanthropy Project.
+These donors are usually willing to
+> provide funds for anyone who can make a significant
+> contribution.
+The community also has a good track record of
+> attracting new large donors.
+This creates a situation where anyone
+> above the bar gets hired and is not replaceable.???

+???

 ## Value created by one person